ustropo/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Fernando Souza

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [August 21, Friday, 2020].

+This round will be about databases (SQL / NoSQL).

 ## Log

-### R1D1
+### R1D1 (August 21, 2020)
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+Did some online classes on Udemy to remember the basics of SQL and databases.
+Installed Postgresql and pgAdmin for Ubuntu 20.04.